 The Workgroup ruled out options which contemplated a Circuit Specific Expansion Factor for reasons of practicality as you would need a number of years before there is enough data to make a significant difference to the calculation.

 The Proposers of both CMP315 and CMP375 both indicated their preference for an option that includes non-circuit works and life extensions as this widens the net of what can be included when calculating the Expansion Constant.
 However, the Proposer of CMP375 has developed a proof of concept that any of these 9 options could work (subject to data).

+[Grahame Neale to add paragraph – on life extensions – cost depends on the circuits..]

+[Tom point on the life extension interaction vs reconductoring]

 Specific Workgroup consultation question: Do you agree with the CMP315 and CMP375 Proposers’ conclusions that the Expansion Constant should also include circuit reinforcement, non-circuit works and life extension works in addition to new circuit build.
 Are there any other reinforcement types that should be included?
+Please provide justification for your response.

+: How should life extensions be included in the EC and EFs?
 Please provide justification for your response.

 Transport and Tariff Model Interpretation